clavisound/SlimLoRa/README.md

 - [ ] Add regions.
 Only works with EU868.

-# Evaluation / mystery stuff

-- SF10 indoors working, outdoors not?

 # How to use it (mini-tutorial)

 Download the library and extract to Arduino/libraries folder.
 Rename SlimLoRa-master or SlimLoRa-VERSION to SlimLoRa.
 Read the details on examples.
-If something goes bad erase ALL the EEPROM and on SlimLoRa.h `#define ARDUINO_EEPROM 0`
+If something goes bad erase ALL the EEPROM and re-try join.

 SlimLoRa changes the data of payload.
 Don't use payload data for program logic.

-You can monitor the duty cycle with `GetTXms()` after every transmission.
-SlimLoRa will return with ms the duration of the LAST transmission.
+You can monitor the duty cycle with the function `GetTXms()` after every transmission.
+SlimLoRa will return the duration in ms of the LAST transmission.
 You have to add this to a variable to your program to keep track the Duty Cycle every day.
+If you access SlimLoRa via `lora` object example `SlimLoRa lora = SlimLoRa(8);` you can also read (please don't write) the values `lora.slimTotalTXms` and `lora.slimLastTXms`.
+After one day remember to erase the slimTotalTXms with function `lora.ZeroTXms()` or `lora.slimTotalTXms = 0;`.
+I think I will remove the functions.

+I have also made some values public.
+Because the application can do something cool stuff like: if you are close to a GW you can check with frame counter if you transmit verbose data.
+So every 20 - 30 uplinks you can send more data.

 ---